 Alison McGovern: A lot of start-up businesses in Merseyside are either in manufacturing or use buildings on former manufacturing sites, which are very large.
 I rarely visit such a start-up without it mentioning business rates.
 What representations has the Minister made to the Treasury in that regard ahead of the Budget?
 Will we see some relief for all the start-ups in Merseyside that are working hard in...

-Alison McGovern: To ask the Secretary of State for Culture, Media and Sport, if he will estimate the cost to the public purse of establishing a cultural protection fund.
+Alison McGovern: To ask the Secretary of State for Health, if he will take steps to provide a standardised pathway service across gender reassignment services.

-Alison McGovern: To ask the Secretary of State for Education, what plans her Department has to introduce relationship skills to the school curriculum.
+Alison McGovern: To ask the Secretary of State for Foreign and Commonwealth Affairs, what plans he has to publish written guidlines for British drone strikes.

 Alison McGovern: The hon.
 Gentleman is making an important speech.
 I would like to ask him, while he talks about fairness, whether he realises how this feels for women of my generation who owe everything to those women who were born in the ’50s and who fought for the Equal Pay Act 1970 and for all the advantages that have given us any chance.
 Does he feel that unfairness to those women, as I do?

 Alison McGovern: The Secretary of State’s words are one thing, but credibility with the public is another.
 Wirral constituents are worried about both jobs in renewables and our real commitment as a country to the agreement we made in Paris.
 Will she be absolutely clear on whether she will do any more to protect work in the renewables sector that affects my constituents?

 Alison McGovern: I am so glad my hon.
 Friend has mentioned single parents and how they are going to be hit.
 The last Labour Government did us all proud with the new deal for lone parents.
 Does my hon.
 Friend agree that the fate that now befalls single parents in this country is an absolute reversal of what past Governments did to help them work?